George Cook (footballer, born 1895): Huddersfield Town

-Cook joined First Division club Huddersfield Town in 1923.
+Cook transferred to First Division club Huddersfield Town in 1923.
 He was a part of the most successful period in the club's history, winning the First Division championship in the 1923–24, 1924–25 and 1925–26 seasons.
 He scored 35 goals in 91 appearances before departing the Terriers in February 1927.

 Aston Villa

-Cook signed for First Division club Aston Villa in February 1927.
+Cook transferred to First Division club Aston Villa in February 1927.
 While he failed to win any silverware, Cook was in prolific goalscoring form, scoring 40 goals in 61 matches before departing at the end of the 1928–29 season.

 Tottenham Hotspur

-Cook dropped down to join Second Division club Tottenham Hotspur during the 1929 off-season.
+Cook transferred to Second Division club Tottenham Hotspur during the 1929 off-season.
 Now aged 34, he scored 30 goals in 73 appearances before his release in April 1931.

 Brentford

 Cook moved across London to sign for Third Division South club Brentford during the 1931 off-season.
-He began his time at Griffin Park well, scoring on his second appearance in a 1–1 draw with Thames.
-In a mediocre season for the club, he failed to find the net again until 30 April 1932, when he scored two goals in a 4–2 win over Bournemouth & Boscombe Athletic.
+In a mediocre season for the club, he scored three goals in 15 appearances.
 With the arrival of forwards Jack Holliday and Billy Scott, Cook departed Brentford at the end of the 1931–32 season.